Landmine kills 11 pilgrims in southern Afghanistan

 A senior health official said 22 children and eight women were among another 34 women and children who were critically wounded.

-The victims were returning from a pilgrimage to a shrine that houses the tomb of Sufi Shah Agha, a companion and relative of the Prophet Mohammad.
+The victims were going on a pilgrimage to a shrine that houses the tomb of Sufi Shah Agha, a companion and relative of the Prophet Mohammad.

+Zarmina, a 10-year-old girl who was one of the 34 injured, was taken to a government-run hospital.

+“My sister was among those killed in the blast, my brother, and mother are critically wounded,” said Zarmina, who goes by one name.

+In Logar province in the south east, a blast inside a mosque in the capital city of Pul-e-Alam led to the death of three Taliban fighters and 11 civilians, including three children, said Hasibullah Stanekzai, the head of Logar provincial council.

-No group immediately claimed responsibility for the blast.
+No group immediately claimed responsibility for the landmine blast and the explosion inside the mosque.
 Taliban fighters say they use roadside bombs and landmines to attack security forces, but civilians are frequently hurt or killed.

 In Balkh province in the north, two children were killed in a landmine explosion on Sunday, officials said.